 The aim of a risk profile is to identify the level of risk you are willing to take, which then determines the best allocation of investment assets given your risk tolerance.

 To help you determine your risk profile, consider the following:

 Different risk profiles are usually matched to common combinations of the major asset classes.

 The investment mixes are based on percentages allocated to ‘growth’ assets (broadly shares and property) relative to ‘defensive’ assets (broadly cash and fixed interest).

-The four most common risk profiles are:2
+Four common risk profiles are:1

 Head of Investment Strategy Damian Lillicrap reflects on how history has helped shape QSuper’s handling of the coronavirus pandemic.